We are committed to making our web site accessible to all users

 Among the techniques used to improve accessibility, we have used stylesheets to control the visual appearance of the site, and relative sizes throughout so that text can be resized to your personal preference.

 Your comments or suggestions about the accessibility of this site are very welcome.

 Arts Award programme materials

-If you require the following materials in Braille, audio, large print, unlocked PDF or other formats, please complete the Arts Award accessible materials request form
+If you or your young people have individual access requirements and require the following materials in Braille, audio, large print, unlocked PDF or other formats, please complete the Arts Award accessible materials request form

 - Bronze, Silver and Gold young people's booklets